0whitelie1/pair_scanner/README.md

 # pair_scanner

-With pair scanner we will try to find usefull paterns between stocks.
+With pair scanner we will try to find useful paterns between stocks.